Penrillian/KinveyWindowsPhone8/README.md

 A suite of N-Unit tests is provided in the Com.Penrillian.Kinvey.Test project which can be run using any test runner.

+## Including the Source

+To include the source, instead of using a pre-build DLL, simply include the Com.Penrillian.Kinvey project in your solution.
+You can also include the Com.Penrillian.Kinvey.Tests project into your test suite.

 ## Example Usage ##

 ### Initialising the DLL ###